Первинний альдостеронізм

 • Spironolactone or eplerenone for hyperplasia

-Among patients with adrenal hyperplasia, 70% remain hypertensive after bilateral adrenalectomy; thus, surgery is not recommended.
-Hyperaldosteronism in these patients can usually be controlled by a selective aldosterone blocker such as spironolactone, starting with 50 mg orally once a day and increasing over 1 to 3 months to a maintenance dose, usually around 50 to 100 mg once a day; or by amiloride 5 to 10 mg orally once a day or another potassium-sparing diuretic.
-The more specific drug eplerenone 50 mg orally once a day to 200 mg orally twice a day may be used because, unlike spironolactone, it does not block the androgen receptor (which can cause gynecomastia and sexual dysfunction); it is the drug of choice for long-term treatment in men unless low-dose spironolactone is effective.
+Among patients with adrenal hyperplasia, 70% remain hypertensive after bilateral adrenalectomy (2); thus, surgery is not recommended.
+Hyperaldosteronism in these patients can usually be controlled by a selective aldosterone blocker such as spironolactone, starting with 50 mg orally once a day and increasing over 1 to 3 months to a maintenance dose, usually around 50 to 100 mg once a day; or by amiloride 5 to 10 mg orally once a day; or another potassium-sparing diuretic.
+The more specific drug eplerenone 50 mg orally once a day to 200 mg orally twice a day may be used because, unlike spironolactone, it does not block the androgen receptor (which can cause gynecomastia and sexual dysfunction); it is the drug of choice for long-term treatment in males unless low-dose spironolactone is effective.

-About half of patients with hyperplasia need additional antihypertensive treatment.
+Approximately half of patients with hyperplasia need additional antihypertensive treatment.

 Ключові моменти